denisidoro/navi/README.md

 **navi** allows you to browse through cheatsheets (that you may write yourself or download from maintainers) and execute commands, with argument values prompted to you.

+It can be either used as a command or a as shell widget (*à la* Ctrl-R).

 Table of contents
 -----------------